The Joyce and Truman Hobbs Honors Program

-If you delight in the exploration of knowledge; if you enjoy finding the connections among academic disciplines; if you respond to challenge and revel in serious reflection about ideas, we encourage you to explore the opportunities offered through the Huntingdon Honors Program.
+If you delight in the exploration of knowledge; if you enjoy finding the connections among academic disciplines; if you respond to challenge and revel in serious reflection about ideas, we encourage you to explore the opportunities offered through Huntingdon's Joyce and Truman Hobbs Honors Program.
 Huntingdon offers three Honors options for motivated students who seek additional depth in the academic experience:

 - The Honors Core, of which students may complete all or part of the required course work

 - The Honors Program

 - Departmental Honors within the academic department of study for upper-level students

 Students who have earned a minimum 24 on the ACT composite score and a minimum grade point average during high school course work may register for Honors Core classes during the first year of attendance.
 Students may then complete all or part of the Honors Core only, or may choose to apply for admission to the Honors Program beginning their second year of attendance (or second semester of attendance, if qualifications are met).